bethac07/qi_2024_analysis_lab_manual/_sources/Lab07_Image_Time_Series_Analysis.md

 #### Step 1: Start a Mastodon project from a single tiff File

 1. Put the file ‘drosophila.tif’ in some folder.
-Link to download this file can be found further up in Exercise 0.
+Link to download this file can be found further up.

-2. In Fiji do: Help \> Update \> Manage update sites
+2. In Fiji do: `Help > Update > Manage update sites`

     - Check boxes next to “Mastodon”.

-    - Close \> Apply changes \> restart Fiji
+    - `Close > Apply changes` and restart Fiji

 3. Open ‘drosophila.tif’ in Fiji.

-4. In Fiji, start Mastodon: Plugins \> Mastodon
+4. In Fiji, start Mastodon by `Plugins > Mastodon`

 5. In Mastodon, start a new project by clicking “new Mastodon project”.